sshalem/Spring-Boot/05-Transaction-Management/README.md

 <img src="https://img.shields.io/badge/- 1.
 Transaction_Management Introduction %20-blue" height=40px>

+Transaction is applicable for any RDBMS (MySql PostgreSql Oracle etc...) .</br>
-@Transactional, meaning that any failure causes the entire operation to roll back to its previous state and to re-throw the original exception.
+@Transactional, meaning that any failure causes the entire operation to roll back to its previous state and to re-throw the original exception. </br>

 [<img src="https://img.shields.io/badge/-Back to top%20-brown" height=22px>](#_)